 Setting the Sustainability Bar

-Input into our standards revision process is made through public and expert consultation, advisory committees and an annual meeting of the Multi-Stakeholder Group.
+Input into our standards review process is made through public and expert consultation, advisory committees and an annual meeting of the Multi-Stakeholder Group.
+Two public consultation periods will be open in 2019.

-Read our standards and learn more about the standards revision process
+Read our standards and learn more about the standards review process

 Our assessments identify the environmental performance of fisheries or aquaculture operations and the process we follow to Develop Seafood Watch Recommendations (PDF) ensures that our assessments are rigorous, impartial, transparent and accessible.